mrinank67/trading-bot-binance/README.md

 Setup Instructions

-Clone the Repository:git clone <repository-url>
-cd trading_bot
+Obtain the Project Files:
+Download or copy the project files to a local directory.
+Navigate to the project directory:cd trading_bot

+Install Dependencies:
-Install Dependencies:pip install python-binance
+Install the required Python library:pip install python-binance

 Configure Logging: